kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 This includes but is not limited to:

 - ✍️ Conversational Agents (e.g. handling silence or mid-turn breakdowns)
 - 🧠 Cognitive Scaffolding Systems (e.g. dropout recovery in learning environments)
 - 🔐 Trust-Driven Workflows (e.g. staged disclosures in identity UX)
 - 🕸 Multi-Actor Feedback Fields (e.g. distributed input with asynchronous resolution)

-> PLD is not tied to UX — it’s a structure for **presence-oriented systems** in rhythmically unstable environments.
+> PLD is not exclusive to UX — it operates as a structure for **presence-oriented systems** in rhythmically unstable environments.

 ---